-(v) Other price risk
+(v) Other Price risk

-Other price risk arises principally in relation to the Growth Funds and the Preretirement Funds.
-Other price risk in these Funds is mitigated through the diversification of assets within the Funds.
+Other price risk arises principally in relation to the Growth Funds and the Pre-retirement Funds.
+Other price risk in these Funds is mitigated through the diversification of assets within the Funds (in particular, the Pace Growth (Shares) 2021 Fund caps its exposure to individual companies and is therefore has a more diversified range of holdings than a traditional market capitalisation weighted index-tracking fund).